APGSGA/huey-exporter/README.md

 Options:
   -c, --connection-string TEXT  Connection string to redis including database.
                                 for example redis://localhost:6379/0
-  -q, --queue-name TEXT         Name of the queue to monitor  [required] -p, --port TEXT               Port to expose the metrics on --help                        Show this message and exit.
+  -q, --queue-name TEXT         Name of the queue to monitor  [required].
+Multiple allowed.
+  -p, --port TEXT               Port to expose the metrics on --help                        Show this message and exit.